oxidaan/zqloader/README.md

 Compression
 ---
 It uses a simple RLE compression algorithm that only reduces size with 20-40% thereabout.
 This is not that much (eg [ZX0](https://github.com/einar-saukas/ZX0) should do much better).
 But essential is it can be decompressed at the ZX spectrum at he same memory block - so decompressed data will overwrite compressed data during decompression.
 ZX0 can do this also but seems to always need to have some minimal extra space at the end (see `delta` at [ZX0 readme](https://github.com/einar-saukas/ZX0#readme)). **TODO** I really want to try and use ZX0 at some point.
-The RLE compression algortitm compresses the most used byte value (usually this is 0) by writing an escape code, then the number of 'most used value'-s.
+The RLE compression algorithm compresses the most used byte value (usually this is 0) by writing an escape code, then the number of 'most used value'-s.
 Further it compresses a sequence of 3 or more the same bytes (of any value) by writing another escape code, then that byte value, then the number of these bytes.

 Limitations/TODO's
 ---